Undergraduate BSc (Hons)

 TEACHING

-You will receive support from the programme leader who will focus on your learning and development needs.
-When not attending lectures, seminars or practical sessions, you will be expected to continue learning independently through self-study.
-We advise that you should complete around nine hours of independent study per week.
+When not attending classes, you will be expected to continue learning independently through self-study.
+We recommend that you complete a minimum of 10 - 12 hours of independent study per week.

 ASSESSMENT